The 6 Steps for Smoothly Beaching a Pontoon Boat

 1. Approach slowly

 Approach the bank with caution.
-There could be enormous floating logs - crocodiles as my family calls them - or sandbars beneath the waters.
+There could be enormous floating logs - crocodiles, as my family calls them - or sandbars beneath the waters.
 You could run aground before you even attempt to beach your pontoon.

 2. Make a clear path

 Be absolutely certain your path is clear and there are no swimmers in the water.
 This goes double for snorkelers.
-Kids love to play diving games, fetching coins and catching fish.
+Kids love to play diving games like fetching coins and catching fish.
 If a child is unseen beneath the waters, it could end in an emergency.
 No one should be nearby while the motor is running.

 3. Reduce your draft